bocowgill-collaborations/ResearchMethods-Repository/HW1/README.md

 See instructions on HW1 on the Syllabus.
+The dataset is above.